jahvi/generator-htmlemail/README.md

 #### `dev` Task

 This task runs a watch trigger for changes to the `scss` folder and starts a static HTTP server at `http://localhost:8000` pointing to the `app` folder.
+The browser will reload automatically (thanks to the `livereload` task) upon changes to your SCSS or HTML files.

 #### `dist` Task